alteducation/web/_posts/2018-11-10-why-do-children-play.md

 > _Made by a seven year old girl at Payyanur_

 For our children, Learning is 'work'.
 Seth Godin once said " The biggest crime schooling does is they teach children that 'Learning is Work', that no one likes doing it.
 Everyone does it so they could pass their examination and move on.
-Learn only the very least that's required".
+Learn only the very least that's required.

-We have all heard this in our schools, "Do this or we’ll laugh at you, expel you, tell your parents, make you sit in the corner.
+We have all heard this in our schools, Do this or we’ll laugh at you, expel you, tell your parents, make you sit in the corner.
 Do this or you will get a bad grade, be suspended, never amount to anything.
 Do this or you are in trouble."

 This fear that schools use as a tool to administer their students is toxic.
 Fear is easy to awake, easy to maintain, but ultimately toxic.
 It kills the human spirit.
 Passion, on the other hand can overcome fear, the fear of losing, of failing, of being ridiculed[\[3\]](https://sethgodin.typepad.com/files/stop-stealing-dreams6print.pdf).
 At the very instant we take away freedom and assume control over a child's learning, playfulness and passion cease to exist.
 In a caged mind, there is no space to explore or learn.
 The human spirit needs autonomy and freedom to thrive.